glbala87/ELLA_tool/docs/concepts/filtering.md

 `C>T`, `T>C`, `delCC`, `delTT`, `delCT` and `delTC`

 ::: warning NOTE
-For transcripts on the positive genomic strand, deletions will not be filtered out if they are preceeded by an A, as this might introduce a new AG splice site.
+For transcripts on the positive genomic strand, deletions will not be filtered out if they are preceded by an A, as this might introduce a new AG splice site.
-Similarly, on reverse strand transcripts, deletions will not be filtered out if the are preceeded (in genomic coordinates) by a C.
+Similarly, on reverse strand transcripts, deletions will not be filtered out if the are preceded (in genomic coordinates) by a C.

-The filter does **not** check for a new splice site, since _ella_ only has access to the base preceeding a deletion from the imported data (VCF).
+The filter does **not** check for a new splice site, since _ella_ only has access to the base preceding a deletion from the imported data (VCF).
 :::

 #### Configuration